Is Fotofab RoHS compliant?

 Fotofab makes precision metal parts to the specifications of our customers, if the parts are designed as RoHS compliant, then we make them RoHS compliant.

 What is chemical etching?

-Chemical etching, also known as Photo Chemical Milling or PCM, is a manufacturing process that uses acid to etch away unwanted metal leaving a precision thin metal part with exacting features.
+Chemical etching, also known as Photo Chemical Machining or PCM, is a manufacturing process that uses acid to etch away unwanted metal leaving a precision thin metal part with exacting features.

 What kind of lasers do you use?

 Many people think that our parts are manufactured by lasers.
 However, this is not the case.
 The Photo Chemical Machining – PCM process uses chemicals, not lasers to produce intricate and precision metal parts.
 Fotofab is a one-stop shop for your metal parts needs and we will help you determine the best application such as chemical etching, lasers to manufacture your parts.